Tener/haskore-guide/doc/wow_1.markdown

 WOW 1
 =====

-This will probably be a series of tutorials which lead us to _functionally_ produce various theme music from the world of warcraft.
+There will probably be a series of tutorials which lead us to _functionally_ produce various theme music from the world of warcraft.

 What is the Music type?
 ----------------------